Kreusada/Kreusada-Cogs/docs/cog_raffle.rst

 .. code-block:: python

     [p]raffle refresh

 **Description**

-Manually refresh all raffles to remove deleted users or roles from the cache.
-This function is called anyway at the end of every raffle command.
+Refresh all of the raffle caches.

 .. _raffle-command-raffle-teardown: